0xPolygon/polygon-docs/docs/zkEVM/get-started/quick-start.md

 Chainlist is a site that provides a button to connect your wallet to the Polygon zkEVM mainnet and the Polygon Cardona zkEVM testnet.

-[Click here](https://chainlist.org/chain/1101) and click the "Connect Wallet" button to add the Polygon zkEVM mainnet network to your wallet settings.
+- Go to the [Polygon zkEVM mainnet](https://chainlist.org/chain/1101) page and click **Connect Wallet** to add the Polygon zkEVM mainnet network to your wallet settings.

-[Click here](https://chainlist.org/chain/2442) and click the "Connect Wallet" button to add the Polygon zkEVM Cardona mainnet network to your wallet settings.
+- Go to the [Polygon zkEVM Cardona testnet](https://chainlist.org/chain/1101) page and click **Connect Wallet** to add the Polygon zkEVM Cardona testnet configurations to your wallet settings.

 ### Manually add network to wallet